Piers Ridyard, CEO – Radix DLT

 - Gathered timings on network performance after our latest round of optimizations, so that we can properly configure our epoch lengths for mainnet, including the extra-lengthy first epoch.

 - Made lots of quality of life and robustness improvements around Wallet/Ledger device interactions.

 Media & Community

 *Updates provided by members of the Radix community.
-It may contain inaccuracies.
+May contain inaccuracies.